abhashducat93/jenkinsrepo1/README.md

-this is simple shell script file
+this is simple shell script file1